Pauline and Paulette: Plot

-Pauline (van der Groen) is a 'little girl of 66 years old'.
-She is mentally retarded and being cared after by her sister, Martha.
-When Martha dies, her two younger sisters, Paulette (Petersen) and Cecile have to make a decision on the best place for Pauline to be looked after.
+Pauline (van der Groen) is a 'little girl of 66 years old.'
+She is mentally disabled and being cared for by her sister, Martha.
+When Martha dies, her two younger sisters, Paulette (Petersen) and Cecile, have to make a decision on the best place for Pauline to be looked after.
 Neither of them is ready to take care of her.
-Paulette has a shop to look after and Cecile has her Albert.
+Paulette has a shop to look after, and Cecile has her Albert.
 But, according to Martha's will, her fortune will only be divided in three equal parts if one of the sisters looks after Pauline.
 If they decide to take her to an institution, Pauline will be the only heir.